Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Pub sign (recognize the knots from the top corners of this page?)

-This beautifully shaded woodburning project was sent in by Nedra Denison of nedraspyrography.com Nedra teaches and authors books about pyrography, but this was her first design created with the Celtic Knot Font.
+This beautifully shaded Celtic knot woodburning project was sent in by Nedra Denison of nedraspyrography.com Nedra teaches and authors books about pyrography, but this was her first design created with the Celtic Knot Font.

 Barbara Haney of huckleberryhandpaints.com sent these photos of her handpainted slates.
 She says, "The old way [hand drawing] just made it too expensive timewise to use for my slates and so I'm delighted with the software..."